-Strollers made for big dogs are large and can be heavy.
+Pet strollers made for big dogs are large and can be heavy.
 Add the weight of your hound, and that is a lot to push around!
-Look for a stroller that is easy to push, steer, and stop.
-A good stroller should also be easy to assemble and fold up.
+The best dog strollers are easy to push, steer, and stop.
+A good pet stroller should also be easy to assemble and fold up.

 9. Extra Features